d1vyansh22/ArduWord/README.md

-# ArduWord
+# Worduino

-**ArduWord** is an Arduino-based Wordle game emulator that seamlessly integrates hardware and software components to deliver an immersive and entertaining word-guessing experience enhanced by dynamic LED visual feedback.
+**Worduino** is an Arduino-based Wordle game emulator that seamlessly integrates hardware and software components to deliver an immersive and entertaining word-guessing experience enhanced by dynamic LED visual feedback.

 ## Introduction